cc-nikolai/cc-docs/source/includes/_errors_en.md

 10609|You are not able to trade temporarily because the contract is abnormal.
 10619|reject.order,Please check if the countdown setting needs to be reset. see https://docs.coincall.com/#public-endpoints-reset-countdown-settings
 10620|The option has not started or is not ready yet, trading is not allowed.
+12011|IOC orders must be limit orders
+12012|Invalid time in force value,The TimeInForce parameter in your request is incorrect.
+Please check this parameter.
+12013|Market order cannot have price
 20000|Coin not exist
 20001|Account not found
 20002|Coin not support